 Despite these advances, the issue of sustainability extends beyond just the production of the yarn.
 When this yarn is converted into fabrics, often in countries with lenient environmental regulations, the process can contribute to further pollution.
 Therefore, while brands that source their Modal from Lenzing—referred to as TENCEL™ Modal—are usually more sustainable, it’s crucial to remember that the entire lifecycle of the fabric matters.

-The sustainable status of Modal is thus conditional and largely dependent on who produces it, how it’s made, and the transparency of brands using it.
+The sustainable status of modal is thus conditional and largely dependent on who produces it, how it’s made, and the transparency of brands using it.
 Certifications from bodies like The Forest Stewardship Council (FSC) and Programme For The Endorsement of Forest Certification (PEFC) can provide reassurances about the sourcing and production methods, helping consumers make more informed, eco-friendly choices.